yashasudupa/multiscale-signal-analysis/README.md

   Optimize the existing Python scripts by converting them into Assembly and C++ programming to minimize overhead and enhance performance.

 ## Future Work
-**RTOS-Optimized Object Detection with Asynchronous Post-Processing
+1. Integrate Wavelet Transform, Fourier Transform (FFT), and Power Spectral Density (PSD) to improve detection capabilities.
-- Offload non-critical tasks to a lower priority to improve detection performance.
+2. Real-time task scheduling with FreeRTOS to offload non-critical tasks to lower priorities, enhancing detection performance
 ## Conclusion

 The project successfully establishes a framework for image processing and object detection of night vision images using the Raspberry Pi 5 and FFmpeg.
 Optimized performance and increased the efficiency of the pipeline through advanced programming techniques.
 Working on real-time processing using FreeRTOS for efficient image processing.